Are you curious about Hawaii and what is Hawaii most known for? Keep scrolling to find out 23 things associated with Hawaii you might not realize.

 People come to the Hawaiian Islands for many reasons.
 Some are here on vacation, and others live here year-round.
 But one thing we know for sure is that there’s no place quite like Hawaii when it comes to beaches!

-On average, Hawaii enjoys 240 sunny days per year.
+On average, Hawaii enjoys 240 sunny days per year as it is a tropical climate right next to the Pacific Ocean.

 The sunniest place in Hawaii is the Kohala Coast on the Big Island.
 It only gets about 10 inches of rain per year, making it one of the driest places in Hawaii.